Close

 Bluetooth hearing aids are able to connect directly to many smartphones, but not all.
 To best support hearing aid connectivity, your smartphone must have up-to-date software and hardware under these general requirements, although they may differ by hearing aid brand:

 It’s a good idea to check compatibility requirements as you shop to make sure your phone and hearing aids will work together.
-As a rule of thumb, ensure you have the most updated operating system available on your phone to avoid connectivity issues.
+As a rule of thumb, ensure your phone has the most updated operating system to avoid connectivity problems.

 Types of Bluetooth streaming hearing aids